deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> Table 5 presents the performance of six Large Language Models (LLMs) on tasks assessing basic CBT knowledge and cognitive model understanding, showing accuracy for multiple-choice questions and weighted precision, recall, and F1 scores for other tasks.
+> Table 5 presents the performance of six Large Language Models (LLMs) on tasks assessing basic CBT knowledge and cognitive model understanding, showing that large LLMs perform better on knowledge questions but struggle with complex cognitive tasks.

 {{< table-caption >}}